racheldes/LightEmAll/README.md

 Coded in Java

 How to Play:
-Click on the tiles to rotate
+Click on the tiles to rotate them.
-Use arrow keys to move the powerstation along a wired connection Light up the entire board
+Use arrow keys to move the powerstation along a wired connection.
+The goal is to light up the entire board.

 Purpose:
 Implemented ArrayLists and for loops to iterate through grid elements, enabling the manipulation of tiles and efficient game board operations.